 Be aware when placing buildings that each parcel has a weight limit.
 Smaller parcels will hold a smaller number of assets and, naturally, the inverse will also be true.

 Can you describe the different types of parcels?
-How big are they? what do they do?

 We have currently have two types of parcels: stronghold and resource.
 In the future we plan to add additional options like roads and adventure parcels.

 Stronghold parcels allow you to build cities and castles, like a fort, keep, castle, mountain citadel or an imperial palace.
 The parcel will also include some natural elements like trees, rocks, rivers, escarpments and waterfalls.
 They are intended to act as housing and marketplace areas.
 In many cases, friends and guilds will combine their houses and collaborate to build cities.